-This data protection notice provides information on how we use personal data relating to their customers (also referred to in this notice as 'you'), including:
+This data protection notice provides information on how we use personal data relating to our prospective and existing customers, our partners and other individuals we do business with (also referred to in this notice as 'you'), including:

 A list of ACCA affiliated entities relevant to this notice and their activities is set out in the appendix to this notice.

 We have a separate Privacy Notice for our staff, employees and those wishing to become our employees, which can be accessed at the time of applying to ACCA.

 We try and give you all the information you need at the point of collection, in tailored privacy notices specific to the product or service you want to take up.